sharmi/academic-kickstart-seofit/content/post/long-tail-keywords-free-tools/index.md

 For the veterans, long tail keywords are a way to divine user's need for new information and cater to their needs.
 A source of new ideas when you are stuck.

-###When is a good time start with long tail keyworkds?
+### When is a good time start with long tail keywords?

 It would be easier to get ideas when you have a running website for a while which will help understand the user needs and see which of the long tail keywords you already cater to.